-The LabKey Server configuration file, labkey.xml by default, contains settings required for LabKey Server to run on Tomcat.
-This topic describes modifications you may need to make to that file.
-The previous step
+The LabKey Server configuration file, named "labkey.xml" by default, contains settings required for LabKey Server to run on Tomcat.
+This topic describes enhancements and extensions of the server that involve modifications to labkey.xml.

 Configuration File Name

 The name of the configuration file, in our case "labkey.xml", controls the context path in the URL:

 To use a simplified URL without "labkey" appended as a context path, rename the file labkey.xml to "ROOT.xml".
 You can then access the LabKey Server application with the address:

 The LabKey configuration file contains user name and password information for your database server, mail server, and network share.
 For this reason you should secure this file within the file system, so that only designated network administrators can view or change this file.